sacrrie/ML-Trading-Data-Science-Review-Materials/README.md

 Should any copyright concerns arise, contact: sacrrie.yan@gmail.com

-For my fellow classmates who stumbled upon this page: NO PLAGIARIZING!
+For my fellow classmates who stumble upon this page: NO PLAGIARIZING!